volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 Issues :

+- feed back of saved settings not always work....
+- complex password works, but are not saved properly in config.json
 - UI only works with English language.
 So choose English in appearance, set the plugin (credentials) and after you can choose your language.

 Todo

 - Add album art and working button in volumio UI
+- switch to enable family share